Ratio of Symmetries Between any two n-Node Graphs: Main Result

-Remember that $E'$ is basically a set of node pairs and thus that $E'$ can both be thought of as a set of edges in graph $G$ and as a set of non-edges in graph $G - E'$.
-The above formula states that the ratio of automorphisms of $G$ to the number of edge sets that $E'$ is equivalent to in $G$ is equal to the ratio of automorphisms of $G - E'$ to the number of non-edge sets that $E'$ is equivalent to in $G - E'$.
+Remember that $\Delta$ is simply a set of node pairs and therefore every element in $\Delta$ can be thought of as an edge (or non-edge) in $G_1$ which is conversely a non-edge (or edge) in $G_2$.
+The above formula states that the ratio of automorphisms of $G_1$ to automorphisms of $G_2$ is equal to the ratio of the number of edge/non-edge sets that $\Delta$ is equivalent to in $G_1$ vs. in $G_2$.